 What do I need to tell my doctor BEFORE I take this drug?

+If you have an allergy to fosamprenavir, amprenavir, or any other part of this drug.
 If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.
-If you have kidney disease.
-If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like some other drugs used for HIV or certain drugs used for seizures, infection, or stomach or bowel problems.
+If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for high cholesterol, migraines, or mood problems.
 There are many drugs that must not be taken with this drug.
+If you are taking St. John's wort.
+Do not take St. John's wort with this drug.
+This drug may not work as well.
 If you are breast-feeding.
 Do not breast-feed while you take this drug.
 This is not a list of all drugs or health problems that interact with this drug.
 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take this drug?

 Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.
+If you have a sulfa (sulfonamide) allergy, talk with your doctor.
 This drug interacts with many other drugs.
 The chance of this drug's side effects may be raised or how well this drug works may be lowered.
 The chance of the other drugs' side effects may also be raised.
 This may include very bad, life-threatening, or deadly side effects.
 Check with your doctor and pharmacist to make sure that it is safe for you to take this drug with all of your other drugs (prescription or OTC, natural products, vitamins).
+High blood sugar has happened with this drug.
+This includes diabetes that is new or worse.
+Check your blood sugar as you have been told by your doctor.
+This drug may cause high cholesterol and triglyceride levels.
+Talk with the doctor.
+Some people with hemophilia have had times of more bleeding when taking drugs like this one.
+If you have hemophilia, talk with your doctor.
 Have blood work checked as you have been told by the doctor.
 Talk with the doctor.
-Have your urine checked as you have been told by your doctor.
+Hepatitis B or C testing may be done.
+A hepatitis B or C infection may get worse while taking this drug.
 This drug is not a cure for HIV.
 Stay under the care of your doctor.
 This drug does not stop the spread of diseases like HIV or hepatitis that are passed through blood or having sex.
 Do not have any kind of sex without using a latex or polyurethane condom.
 Do not share needles or other things like toothbrushes or razors.
-Kidney problems like kidney failure have happened with this drug.
-Tell your doctor if you have ever had kidney problems.
-Rarely, this drug may cause a swollen liver and a buildup of acid in the blood.
-Sometimes, this may be deadly.
-The risk may be higher in women, in overweight people, and in people who have taken drugs like this one for a long time.
-If you have liver problems like hepatitis B or C, talk with your doctor.
-Liver problems have gotten worse with this drug.
-Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
+Use some other kind of birth control also like a condom when taking this drug.
+Use with care in children.
+Talk with the doctor.
 Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this drug while you are pregnant.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
-Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.
-Signs of too much lactic acid in the blood (lactic acidosis) like fast breathing, fast heartbeat, a heartbeat that does not feel normal, very bad upset stomach or throwing up, feeling very sleepy, shortness of breath, feeling very tired or weak, very bad dizziness, feeling cold, or muscle pain or cramps.
-Signs of depression, suicidal thoughts, emotional ups and downs, abnormal thinking, anxiety, or lack of interest in life.
+Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.
+Pain in side.
+Pain when passing urine.
+Back pain, belly pain, or blood in the urine.
+May be signs of a kidney stone.
+Feeling very tired or weak.
+Change in body fat.
+A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
+It can cause very bad health problems that may not go away, and sometimes death.
+Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
 Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take this drug.
 Tell your doctor right away if you have any new signs after you start this drug, even after taking it for several months.
 This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.
-Very bad skin and allergic reactions have happened with this drug.
-Skin reactions have happened along with fever or problems in body organs like the liver.
-Call your doctor right away if you have red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; sores in your mouth, throat, nose, or eyes; trouble swallowing; or signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of this drug?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
-Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Trouble sleeping.
-Dizziness or headache.
-Feeling sleepy.
+Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Headache.
+Diarrhea.
 Upset stomach or throwing up.
-Stomach pain.
 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 How is this drug best taken?

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.
-Take with a meal.
-Do not take antacids within 2 hours before this drug or 4 hours after this drug.
-Do not take cimetidine, famotidine, nizatidine, or ranitidine within 12 hours before or 4 hours after this drug.
+Take with or without food.
 Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.
 It is important that you do not miss or skip a dose of this drug during treatment.

 What do I do if I miss a dose?

-Take a missed dose as soon as you think about it, with a meal.
+Take a missed dose as soon as you think about it.
 If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
 Do not take 2 doses at the same time or extra doses.
 If you are not sure what to do if you miss a dose, call your doctor.

 How do I store and/or throw out this drug?